awahlig/python-pcre/README.md

 `r'static PyObject*\npy_\1(void)\n{'`

 The arguments used in `str.format()` call are:
-* all groups starting from 0 (entire match) as positional arguments,
+* all groups starting from group 0 (entire match) as positional arguments,
 * all named groups as keyword arguments.